 Babies having rashes on the diaper area is quite common.
-These rashes usually go away with good diaper cream and keeping the surface clean.
-Unfortunately, some rashes become a pain, and they do not go away on their own or with creams.
+These rashes usually go away by using diaper cream and keeping the surface clean.
+Unfortunately, some, if not all, rashes become a pain, and they do not go away on their own or with creams.
 That may be a sign of yeast infection.
-You have to make an appointment with your child’s pediatrician.
+In that case, schedule an appointment with your child’s pediatrician.

 4. Umbilical infections, oozing or bleeding

-Umbilical cord comes off no later than 5 weeks.
+Typically, the umbilical cord comes off no later than five weeks.
 No matter if it comes off, you still have to keep a close eye on the skin to see any signs of oozing yellow discharge or blood.
-If you notice any redness, warmth, foul smell, swelling, and tenderness.
-There is a risk of infection and you have to keep a close eye.
+If you notice any redness, warmth, foul smell, swelling, and tenderness, there is a risk of infection.

 5. Blocked tear duct and pink eye